Piotr Witasik

-Piotr Witasik (born 4 December 1992) is a Polish professional footballer who plays as a defender for III liga club ŁKS Łomża.
+Piotr Witasik (born 4 December 1992) is a Polish professional footballer who plays as a defender for III liga club Wigry Suwałki.

 On 9 August 2020, he was announced the captain of Stal Stalowa Wola for the 2020–21 season.
 On 15 January 2021, his contract with Stal was terminated.
 A day later, he rejoined Olimpia Grudziądz.

 On 6 July 2022, Witasik signed with II liga side Kotwica Kołobrzeg, joining four Olimpia teammates and manager Marcin Płuska who made the same move during the transfer window.
 During the 2023–24 season, he made 23 league appearances as Kotwica finished 2nd and earned their first promotion to the second tier.

 On 9 February 2025, he moved to III liga club ŁKS Łomża.

+On 13 June 2026, Witasik signed a one-year deal with an option to extend with Wigry Suwałki.